hasahmed/shape_game_cpp/README.md

 1. Download The Shapegame Library zip from [here](https://github.com/hasahmed/shape_game_cpp/releases/tag/1.0.0).
 2. Unzip the files and put them in a directory where you want to work.
-3. Mac and Linux (Its included in windows) Install dependency [GLFW](https://www.glfw.org/) on your system.
+3. On Mac and Linux install dependency [GLFW](https://www.glfw.org/) on your system (it is included on Windows).
 You can do it as described on their site or follow my instructions for doing it via a [package manager](#ez-install-glfw).
 4. Create a test file called `main.cpp` with the following contents: